 From Bad to Worse in a recent episode: Ash recently has a 5-on-5 battle with Trip and LOST 5 to 2!!!.
 ARE YOU KIDDING ME?
 This is without a doubt his worst defeat yet.
 Pikachu has his Electric moves back and Ash has all the Unova starters plus the regional bird and without a doubt has a start only the rest of us could dream of.
 But then he goes losing to some noob in a matter that is ludicrous.
 The best part?
 Trip didn't even reveal his last two Pokémon.
 At least with Ash's 6-on-6 with Paul both teams were revealed.

-Well, we've had Trip later on mellowing out into a more fleshed-out and believable character and a full six Pokémon being revealed, not to mention his being wiped out in the first round of the 2 Don Tournaments (so far), so there's that.
+Well, we've had Trip later on mellowing out into a more fleshed-out and believable character and a full six Pokémon being revealed, not to mention his being wiped out in the first round of the 2 Club Tournaments AND the preliminaries of the Unova League, so there's that.
 But let's just hope they don't pull the above fiasco out of their rear-ends again, or there's going to be Hell to pay.

 This one's explainable due to errors in translation.
 The original Japanese of that scene had Ash telling Bulbasaur to 'blow away the spores'.
 In the Japanese games, Whirlwind is called Blow Away instead, so one mistranslation later...

 There was a Master Quest episode (the first parter of Ash and Gary's 6 on 6 battle two parter that Ash won) where there was a minor scene that had Harrison's (a minor character for the Silver Conference arc) Sneasel win a battle aganist a Machamp.
 The announcer and even Machamp himself say Machoke in the dub.
 WHAT THE HELL 4KIDS?!